chris17453/ttygif/README.md

 - perfect fit for CI/CD
 - works with python 2 and 3
 - works on linux, mac, raspberry PI
+- it has a few neat themes
+- you can easily make your own theme
+- you can add background images from the CLI

 ## easy install